Attractions : Activities : Cross Country Skiing

 » Less Information

 The MacCready Reserve is a 408-acre property that is designated for education, research and outreach programs in wildlife and forestry management.
-The lush environment includes rolling terrain, towering hardwoods, natural... » More Information
+The lush environment includes 6.5 miles of trails, rolling terrain,... » More Information

 The MacCready Reserve is a 408-acre property that is designated for education, research and outreach programs in wildlife and forestry management.
-The lush environment includes rolling terrain, towering hardwoods, natural springs and colorful wildflowers, creating a diverse habitat for numerous species of birds.
+The lush environment includes 6.5 miles of trails, rolling terrain, towering hardwoods, natural springs and colorful wildflowers, creating a diverse habitat for numerous species of birds.
+This park is also dog-friendly.
+(Must remain on a leash at all times)

 » Less Information